Ecwid/ecwid-api-docs/includes/_orders.md

 ------------|--------
 400 | Request parameters are invalid
 404 | The order is not found
-500 | Cannot retrieve the order info because of an error on the server
+500 | Cannot update the order info because of an error on the server

 #### Error response body (optional)